jw-12138/cwgi-docs/src/pages/github-app.md

 ## Private key

-After the app is created, you should see this message:
+After the app is created, you will see this message:

 ![](https://blog-r2.jw1.dev/VbLVXlUXQfKutLPs.webp)